Accelerated BSN Option

 All applicants are required to complete a course credit transfer evaluation by sending their unofficial transcripts to the Accelerated Pre-Nursing Advisor at firstname.lastname@example.org, as well as submitting an initial Assessment of Eligibility form.
 Upon completion of the course credit evaluation and submission of the Assessment of Eligibility form our Accelerated Pre-Nursing Advisor will contact you.

-When applying to the University for the May 2020 cohort, apply to the Spring 2020 semester.
+When applying to the University for the October 2020 cohort, apply to the Fall 2020 semester.